General Surgery Residency Program

 We are currently approved for five categorical spots per year.
 We also currently approved for four preliminary positions.

-We only require that you have passed USMLE step II prior to starting the program in July.
-If you have taken step II but have yet to receive your results, we will factor that into our interview selection and overall ranking.
-We do not have a limitation on exam score or the number of attempts for USAMLE exam, but do take into consideration any failed attempts.
+We require a USMLE Step 1 score of 220 or higher.
+We only require that you have passed USMLE Step 2 prior to starting the program in July.
+If you have taken Step 2, we will factor that into our interview selection and overall ranking.
+We do not have a limitation on the number of attempts for USAMLE exams, but we do take into consideration any failed attempts.
+Application submission deadline is October 15th.

 What does a typical application consist of for those who are invited to interview?